SkyPet/SkyPetDesktop/README.md

 `npm install`

 Now we build the client GUI html and prepare everything for electron.
+Note that this generates the html into "build-react" instead of "build".

 `npm run build-electron-react`